Non-Hodgkins Lymphomas (cont.)

 Certain infections: Certain viral and bacterial infections increase the risk of NHL.
 Examples are HIV, hepatitis C virus, and Epstein-Barr virus.
 A type of bacteria sometimes linked to NHL is the ulcer-causing H. pylori.

 Note: Lymphoma is not contagious.
-You cannot catch lymphoma from another person.
+It's impossible to catch lymphoma from another person.

 Age: Although non-Hodgkin's lymphoma can occur in young people, the chance of developing this disease increases with age.
 Most people with non-Hodgkin's lymphoma are older than 60 years of age.